 Throughout the text in this publication, you will notice the use of WARNING, Caution, and Note.
 These notations are used to emphasize that safety hazards exist, and the care that must be taken or observed.
-The following special notations identify certain items:

 An operational procedure, practice, or condition, etc., which may result in injury or death if not carefully observed.